tobirasmu/Master-Thesis-2020/Classifying MNIST/README.md

 ## Training the a CNN and decomposing it

-#### XXXX
+#### MNIST_input_decomp.py
 Is a function that stacks the input images, decomposes them using Tucker, and uses the loadings as an input into a very simple ANN.

 #### MNIST_Tucker.py
 Is a function that defines a CNN, trains it, decomposes it, and fine-tunes the decomposed network.
 The network is defined as follows: